LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

    with a couple of restrictions:

    - Use an initializer, from which the type of the variable can be inferred.
-   - Declare a local variable inside a method or in a loop heading.
+   - Declare a local variable inside a method body or in a loop heading.
-   - Declare a single variable in the statement.
+   - Declare only a single variable in the statement.

    You could have used this syntax long ago, but as the type names become longer, it is more useful!